 Sydney.
 We can, if it is useful, assign quantitative values instead of (or in place of) the text values, but we don’t have to assign numbers in order for something to be a variable.
 It’s also important to realize that variables aren’t only things that we measure in the traditional sense.
 For instance, in much social research and in program evaluation, we consider the treatment or program to be made up of one or more variables (i.e., the ‘cause’ can be considered a variable).
 An educational program can have varying amounts of ‘time on task’, ‘classroom settings’, ‘student-teacher ratios’, and so on.
 So even the program can be considered a variable (which can be made up of a number of sub-variables).

 An attribute is a specific value on a variable.
-For instance, the variable sex or gender has two attributes:
+For instance, the variable Student grade has two attributes:

 1= strongly disagree